Updated March 23, 2023

-Difference Between Google Data Studio vs Tableau
+Difference Between Google Data Studio and Tableau

 What is Google Data Studio?

-Especially, if you are a freelancer, this is the best pocket-friendly tool to pull out the Analytics in the best form and deliver the same to your end customer would allow you to save budget and able to manage well in the Project.
+Especially if you are a freelancer, this is the best pocket-friendly tool to pull out the Analytics in the best form and deliver the same to your end customer would allow you to save budget and able to manage well in the Project.
 Believe it or not, there are more than 60% of Start-up’s and Freelancers depend on this Google Data Studio to perform Reporting.

 What is Tableau?

-Tableau was introduced into the market in May 2013, since then it never looked back after the success of earning $250 million in its first shot of the New York Stock Exchange.
+Tableau was introduced into the market in May 2013; since then, it never looked back after the success of earning $250 million in its first shot of the New York Stock Exchange.
 Now, it’s leading as a top visualization tool for Gartner’s magic quadrant in B.I.
 Comparatively, with any other tool in the market, it is the most powerful and fastest-growing Visualization tool with charts like Bubble, Dual-axis, Gantt, Box plot and Geographical charts.

 The whole Tableau product suits are consisting and available in the following types: